Marj112/botlabdemoshort3part/0_README.md

 # Developing Intelligent Bots with LUIS

 This hands-on lab guides you through creating an intelligent bot from end-to-end using the Microsoft Bot Framework and Microsoft's Language Understanding Intelligent Service (LUIS).
 It is a shortened version of the Microsoft AI Developer lab.
-> This lab was modified from this [LearnAI Boot Camp Training Materials](https://github.com/Azure/LearnAI-Bootcamp).
+> This lab was modified from  [LearnAI Boot Camp Training Materials](https://github.com/Azure/LearnAI-Bootcamp).

 ## Objectives
 In this workshop, you will:
 - Create a simple bot in the Azure portal and test it online.
 - Build a LUIS application.
 - Build the final bot using LUIS and Azure Search (Azure search has already been set up for you).

 While there is a focus on LUIS and Azure bot framework, you will also leverage the following technologies:
 - Visual Studio